joseignacioA/Eye-Exercise/README.md

 # Eye-Exercise
-## Eye ball follows the movement of the mouse across the page, using js comands: 'mousemove', 'mouseleave'.
+Eye ball follows the movement of the mouse across the page, using js comands: 'mousemove', 'mouseleave'.
+## License
 Starter code sourced from MIT X Pro.